 These canvases and sketch pads are high quality.
 Look for BOGO 50% off sketch pads, canvases, pencils, paint, and any other artistic mediums you love.

-Looking for pen and ink kits to make your own?
-Hit up Hobby Lobby instead of Michaels for a better selection with similar prices.
-And if the brand of canvas doesn’t matter to you, every two out of three weeks Hobby Lobby puts their Fine Touch two-pack canvases on sale for 50% off.
+If the brand of canvas doesn’t matter to you, every other week Hobby Lobby puts their Fine Touch two-pack canvases on sale for 40% off.

 21. Get quilting supplies at Joann and Hobby Lobby for 50% off.